 While the movies theaters crowd the market with redos, reboots and now re-calibrations of previous horror concepts, watering them down, to pitiful puddles on red food coloring, the low budget independent film market grows rampant with the creation of new interesting stories.
 Summing up the movie in a one-word answer – fun, this movie constantly moves forward, with constant zombie film references to the 1980s, and the only negative the title, Bombshell Bloodbath, never fits the film, and leaves the viewer confused over the intention of it.
 Although, in the end, a full onslaught of the zombie apocalypse occurs, and southern individuals branch out to take down roaming groups of the undead in various tactics, including one woman, dressed in daisy duke shorts, most unbecoming in the battle.
 Yet, this carnage truly displays the passion of blood thirst and divine pleasure in killing these empty soulless creatures.

-This review was originally published in March 2015 on the now defunct Rogue Cinema website with a view count of 1,718.
+This review was originally published in March 2015 on the now defunct Rogue Cinema website.

 TAGLINE: